krisanu801/project-generator/README.md

 - **Errors in generated commands**: Review and edit using the interactive input prompt.
 - **Permission errors**: Run the script with appropriate permissions (`sudo` if necessary).

+## Sample results
+- **gemini voice bot in the folder was created by this generator , it took only one command to make it a voicebot.

 ## Contributing
 Feel free to fork this repository and submit pull requests to improve functionality.